MeesterPaul/quipz/content/privacy.md

 ## Questions?

-If you have any questions about data protection, please send us an e-mail to [president@quipz.ch]().
+If you have any questions about data protection, please send us an e-mail to [board@quipz.ch](mailto:board@quipz.ch)

 # Datenschutzerklärung